Lucia's Blog: 2022-07-10

 "This people honors me with their lips, but their heart is far from me; 9 in vain do they worship me, teaching as doctrines the commandments of men."

-Could there be anything clearer than this?
+Could there be anything more clearer than this?
 Why do people alter God’s Word to make commandments which God has not written?

 The answer is simple.
-They fail to do what God has said because they do not know God’s Word.
+Many fail to do what God has said because they do not know God’s Word.
 They don’t read, study, or meditate on the Word of Truth.
-This is why we are urged in 2 Timothy 2:15 to study with diligence to present ourselves approved by God.
+This is why we are urged in 2 Timothy 2:15 to study diligently to present ourselves approved by God.
 You see, Truth (divine revelation) has been contrasted with erring doctrines and men who espouse those doctrines (2 Tim.
 1:13-14 and 2:14).
 However, the approved Christian is not "ashamed" of Truth.
 God is very concerned about this!
 (2 Tim.
 1:8; Rom.
 1:16).
 When Christians are ashamed of the Truth, they often refuse to speak about it and reject the teachers of Truth.
 Paul compels Timothy not to fear man because souls are at stake (2 Tim.
 1:7).
-Those who are approved by God teach the Word of Truth correctly.
+Those approved by God teach the Word of Truth correctly.
 Christians are admonished to hold a straight course of Truth and recognize the standards of Truth.

 Psalm 1:1-2 describes the blessed man who finds delight by meditating on God’s Word, day and night.
-When we fail to read, study and meditate on God’s Word, we become like those in 2 Peter 3:16, “unlearned (ignorant) and unstable,” and as a result, they “wrest" (twist) the scriptures to their own destruction.
+When we fail to read, study, and meditate on God’s Word, we become like those in 2 Peter 3:16, “unlearned (ignorant) and unstable,” and as a result, they “wrest" (twist) the scriptures to their own destruction.

 In 2 Timothy 2:14, Paul charges Timothy to remind the brethren of those against the Gospel Message.
 The Word of Truth does not make us ineffective because God’s promises of salvation are true and faithful (2 Tim.
 2:9; 2 Tim.
 2:13; Acts 26:14).
 No man can frustrate the promises of God.
 Paul told Timothy to "charge" men not to teach false doctrines (I Tim.
 1:3, 18).
 He told Timothy to remind the brethren of these things.
 What things?
 The dangers of false teaching and worldliness(1 Tim.
 4:6).
-And though the brethren at Ephesus were taught well, they still needed to be reminded of their responsibilities just like the rest of us (2 Pet.
+Although the brethren at Ephesus were taught well, they still needed to be reminded of their responsibilities just like the rest of us (2 Pet.
 1:12-14).

 Be diligent to present yourself to God as one approved, a worker who doesn’t need to be ashamed, correctly teaching the word of truth.”